Carrots Are Orange

 Science Activity to Teach Kids about Germs

-Practical Life Activity
+Practical Life Activity about Germs

-Montessori believed that if a child understands the parts of a tree, an animal, etc then he will not only have an understanding of botany and zoology but that he will also gain respect for these real life things.
-If you understand how your body works and how food, etc impacts it, then you are more likely to care for yourself in different ways.
-At least that is what I believe.
+Montessori believed that if a child understands the parts of a tree, an animal, etc., he will not only understand botany and zoology but also gain respect for these real-life things.

 Books to Teach Kids about Germs